Best Platforms for B2B Marketing: The Top 3 Paid Platforms and When to Use Them

 Our best platforms for B2B Marketing may not be the best for you.

 Our agency specializes in marketing complicated niche B2B products like enterprise SaaS and cybersecurity.
 Our recommendation list is not the be-all and end-all, but it is based on what consistently leads to success for our clients.

-If you’re interested in learning more about our B2B content marketing philosophy, sign up to receive our upcoming eBook.
+If you’re interested in learning more about our B2B content marketing philosophy, download our comprehensive eBook.

 Best Platforms for B2B Marketing

 LinkedIn is by far the best platform for B2B marketing, and it’s our favorite.
 It works best for promoting content campaigns like eBooks and white papers.
 It provides granular targeting to ensure that you reach the right audience of new prospects and allows list targeting using the emails you already have for more personalized campaigns.

 Plus, LinkedIn is constantly innovating its platform and regularly comes out with fresh new tools for targeting.
 We like to use these three: